bpradheep/simple_csv_plotter/README.md

 2. Upload it to the application using the file input
 3. Experiment with different chart types and settings

+See our [Visualization Guide](sample_data/visualization_guide.md) for detailed examples.

 ## Visualization Guide

-For detailed step-by-step examples with screenshots, please check out the comprehensive `visualization_guide.md` in the `sample_data` folder.
+For detailed step-by-step examples with screenshots, please check out the comprehensive [Visualization Guide](sample_data/visualization_guide.md) in the `sample_data` folder.
 This guide includes:

 - Line charts with time series data
 - Bar charts for comparison